Rbfinch/grepq/README.md

 Predicates can be used to filter on the header field (with regex), minimum sequence length, and minimum total quality score (supports Phred+33 and Phred+64).

 >[!NOTE]
-Regex supplied for the header field is first passed as a string to the regex engine, and then the regex engine is used to match the header field.
+A regex supplied to filter on the header field is first passed as a string to the regex engine, and then the regex engine is used to match the header field.
 If you get an error message, be sure to escape any special characters in the regex pattern.

 Predicates are specified in a JSON pattern file.
-For an example, see `regex-and-predicates.json` in the `examples` directory.
+For an example, see `16S-iupac-and-predicates.json` in the `examples` directory.

 **4. Does not match false positives**